 Connect with other student leaders from across North Carolina to share ideas, identify solutions to these problems and build lasting friendships;

 Explore the issues, current research and opportunities to make a difference at North Carolina State University; and

 Interact with global leaders, innovators and entrepreneurs in North Carolina working to end hunger and poverty and improve food security around the world.

 Papers will be evaluated by The World Food Prize Board of Reviewers.
 This distinguished group of educators and experts was established to mentor and personally encourage students.
 Reviewers write thoughtful, personalized feedback to each student who participates in the Youth Institute.

 How to participate

-To participate in the North Carolina Youth Institute, students research a global issue and write a three page paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the North Carolina Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

 There is no registration cost to participate in the Institute and meals will be provided during the event.
-However, both student and teacher/mentor participants must organize their own transportation to and from the event in Raleigh, NC.
+However, both student and teacher/mentor participants must organize their own transportation to and from the event in North Carolina.